Record-dependent measures on the symmetric groups: Introduction

-Both the choice of statistic $S$ and the choice of system of projections connecting symmetric groups affect properties of the permutation model.
-If we replace $|R(\sigma)|$ in (\ref{Ewens}) by the number of {\it lower} records the measures will be coherent under our projections $\pi_{n-1}^n$.
-On the other hand, changing the system of projections one can achieve coherence of (\ref{Ewens}).
+Both the choice of a statistic $S$ and the choice of a system of projections connecting symmetric groups affect properties of the permutation growth model.
+If we replace $|R(\sigma)|$ in (\ref{Ewens}) by the number of {\it lower} records, the measures will become coherent under our projections $\pi_{n-1}^n$.
+On the other hand, changing the system of projections one can achieve the coherence of distributions (\ref{Ewens}).
 The alternative projections were considered in \cite{DM} for permutations with distribution depending on statistics of both upper and lower records.

 Comparing with the previous work, the main distinction of the present setting is in the structure of the set of extreme RD-measures $P$.
-In e.g.\ \cite{Kerov_book, DM, KerovSubord, PitmanPTRF} the extremes are described in terms of infinitely many continuous parameters.
+In e.g.\ \cite{ DM, Kerov_book, KerovSubord, PitmanPTRF} the extremes are described in terms of infinitely many continuous parameters, which are asymptotic frequencies (on a linear scale) of certain components of a growing permutation.
 In contrast to that, in our model the parametrization of the extreme RD-measures involves an integer sequence and a real number.

-Somehow unexpectedly such parametrization already appeared in the literature in the work of Goodman and Kerov \cite{YF1}.
-They studied the \emph{Young-Fibonacci} lattice, which is an important example of a \emph{differential poset} introduced by Stanley \cite{YF_St} and Fomin \cite{YF_F}.
-Goodman and Kerov identified the Martin boundary of the Young-Fibonacci lattice which turned to be very similar to the result of our Theorem \ref{theorem_extreme_points} (see Section \ref{Section_connections} for more details).
-Although we see some further similarities, the conceptual reason for the relation between the RD-measures and the Young-Fibonacci lattice remains unclear and it would be very interesting to have more clarity in this point.
+Somewhat unexpectedly, a parametrization of extremes similar to ours has appeared in the work of Goodman and Kerov \cite{YF1}.
+They studied random growth processes on the Young-Fibonacci lattice, which is an important example of a differential poset (as introduced by Stanley \cite{YF_St} and Fomin \cite{YF_F}), and proved a result very much in line with our Theorem \ref{theorem_extreme_points}.
+Although we see some further similarities with the setting of \cite{YF1}, the connection remains obscure, and it would be very interesting to have more clarity in this point.